Benna-Sam/mufifa-2026/profile/bennasusansam@mulearn.md

-# Benna Susan Sam (Designer | Student & Creative Explorer)
+Benna Susan Sam (Aspiring AI Engineer)

-**Squad Domain:** Designer | **FIFA Nation:** Portugal 🇵🇹
+Squad Domain: Designer | FIFA Nation: Portugal

-## About Me
+About Me

-I'm Benna Susan Sam, a Computer Science student specializing in Artificial Intelligence with a strong interest in creativity, design, and technology.
-Alongside my academics, I enjoy sketching, creating digital content, and exploring ways to combine technology with creativity.
-I believe good design is not just about aesthetics but also about creating meaningful experiences for people.
+I am a first year Computer Science Engineering student specializing in Artificial Intelligence at Providence College of Engineering, Chengannur.
+I am passionate about technology, creativity, and design.
+My interests mainly lie in Data Science, Artificial Intelligence and exploring ways to combine technology with creativity.
+I enjoy working on practical projects that allow me to apply technical concepts to real-world problems.

+Apart from academics, I actively participate in μLearn initiatives to improve my technical and professional skills.
 I joined μFIFA to learn, collaborate, and challenge myself by building publicly.
 As someone who is still exploring different domains, I'm excited to meet like-minded learners, contribute to community initiatives, and grow both technically and creatively throughout the tournament.

 ---